 An input skew of #0 forces a skew of zero.
-Inputs with zero skew are sampled at the same time as their corresponding clocking event, but to avoid races, they are sampled at the start of the verification phase (after processing nonblocking assignments).
-Likewise, outputs with zero output skew are driven at the same time as their specified clocking event, but at the end of the verification phase.
-A detailed explanation for this event ordering is covered in Section 15.7.
+Input with zero skew are sampled at the same time as their corresponding clocking event, but to avoid races, they are sampled in the observe region.
+Likewise, outputs with zero skew are driven at the same time as their specified clocking event, as non-blocking assignments (in the NBA region).